Notes on John 9

 Some overheard Him.
 The blind man admitted how little

-he knew.
-In contrast, the Pharisees were arrogantly certain that Jesus was a
+he knew, but in contrast the Pharisees were arrogantly certain that Jesus was a

-sinner, and they fortified each other in their mutual rejection (5:44) or they deferred
+sinner, and they fortified each other in their mutual rejection (5:44), or they

-evidence in Scripture (5:38-40), they prided themselves that “We see” and locked
+shunning much evidence in Scripture (5:38-40) they prided themselves that “We

-judgment for rejecting the One Who came not to condemn but to save (3:17) and
+came under judgment for rejecting the One Who came not to condemn but to save

 The

-discourse in the Upper Room is an example of the persecution to come (16:1-4).
-Perhaps
+the Upper Room is an example of the persecution to come (16:1-4).
+Perhaps it is

-it is fair to call the casting out of
+fair to call the casting out of this

 Christ’s sake meant he was brought in as one of Christ’s sheep (10:14-16).